Want delicious images your audience will love? Here are 6 things to share with your food photographer.

 In addition to the basic details – what do you need to be photographed, and when do you need it? – these are some questions professional food photographers typically have:

-Chances are you’ve familiarized yourself with their work.
-Which images made you think, This is our person!
-In other words, are there aspects of their previous work that you’d like them to incorporate into your images?
+Are there aspects of their previous work that you’d like incorporated into your images?
 It could be the overall style, lighting, angles, props, people, colors, etc.

 When I ask about this, I’m not fishing for compliments (promise!), but it helps me to understand how my style aligns with your needs.